-For years, many companies have relied largely on intuition and easily-captured metrics when it comes to People Analytics.
+For years, many companies have relied largely on intuition and 6 important HR metrics when it comes to People Analytics.
 But in the face of rapidly-evolving ideas, methods, and tools in this space, many people have been challenged to consider their trust in data and the science that it is—ideally—based on.
 Even when these new data-gathering technologies have been relentlessly tested and their insights supported, HR data can still be met with some degree of skepticism.

 These challenges in trust are becoming increasingly familiar to analysts and researchers who are looking to leverage data in more rigorous and scalable ways.
 This skepticism isn’t new—nor is it unique to People Analytics.
 Past research has found that people lose trust in data and algorithms far more quickly than they lose trust in humans when both make the same error.
 Instead, humans tend to rely largely on their own intuition to maintain a sense of “control” over the outcome.
 However, the pace of growth in data and analytics could make it difficult for those who don’t get on board now to catch up later.

 With an increase in data and analytics capability, it is more essential than ever before for HR professionals to begin making the case for data-driven HR.
 In the face of skepticism about data, the first major step to building a successful People Analytics function is ensuring that your stakeholders are prepared to trust your data and methods.
 Here are three rules to help you gain and maintain that trust:

 Rule 1: Maintain great data hygiene.

 No HR data set is perfect.
 Whether you studied HR/analytics in school or fell into the field, we all start out a bit naive about the cleanliness of our HR data sets.
 Some of these challenges are the result of system limitations; some are the result of human error.
 Often, data is messy simply because the organization was not leveraging its data before and never had a true need for superb data quality.
 Whatever the reason, a lot can be done to improve the quality of your HR data.